Trust-KP/Trust/Application/Marine_Insurance_Simulation.md

 SIM_G/
 SIM_H/

-Each simulation directory contains the relevant specification and implementation files used to generate the simulation outputs.
+Each simulation directory contains the relevant model specification describing the conceptual structure and mechanisms of the simulation.

+Executable implementations used to generate the simulation outputs are maintained separately as part of the research environment and are not included in this repository.

 ---